Any fool can steer a ship: B2B Social Media Strategy

 Here to take our jobs, here to save our lives, everyone talks about what AI will do to our future.
 But as the world still tries to figure out what it can do, and whether issues like accuracy and bias can be solved and how, there are many specific ways in which AI can enhance your social media/eCommerce strategy.

-For example, it can be used to analyze data and identify patterns and trends in order to create or improve your buyer personas, or to outline and schedule content to ensure the company’s content is timely and relevant.
 It can also be used to monitor social media platforms for mentions of your brand, as well as keywords and topics related to your industry, allowing you to use that information to create targeted content or to improve your customer service.

 Leveraging recommendation features, such as suggesting products based on what other customers have followed, liked or bought can improve customer satisfaction and increase your order values.
 Implementing AI-driven personalization during checkout or in post-purchase communications is another way to offer more value.